 received a BA in English from California State University Los Angeles and an MA from the University of Mississippi.
 A native of California, his work has appeared in such places as Cutbank, JMWW, and the Yalobusha Review.
 Learn more at http://no1bag.angelfire.com.

 is hopelessly addicted to pen and paper and indulges in those drugs-of-choice on a daily basis.
 Her work has appeared in a recovery magazine, (the name of which starts with the capitalized double first letter of the alphabet followed by a word that means "climbing plant found in vineyards"), Tom's Voice and Joyful!online.
 Her first novel, Closing The Door, is under review and she is drafting her second book, Blue Dirt Filling Station, a memoir of her days as a gas station attendant at the only service station operating "in the black" in Blue Dirt, Alabama (excerpt published in issue seventeen of MCR).
-Oh, and she also posts her work here: WHITE ROSES.
+She also posts her work here: WHITE ROSES.

 grew up in suburban Toronto and now lives in Brooklyn, NY.
 More of his writing can be found at jonnydiamond.com